Updated: August 10, 2017

 Built-in control button on the underside of the headset, built-in headphones, adjustable lenses, a super-wide 120-degree field of view, and an easy drop-in phone holder makes this one of my favorite headsets.
 And if the headphones get in the way, it’s also sold in a mini version without them.

-The Xiaomi VR is a recent entry to the mobile VR space, low-priced, with a a decent field of view, a built-in button, straps, openings on the front cover for virtual reality applications, and it fits over glasses.
-The lenses are not adjustable, however, and the zipper can be a little annoying to use.
-Read my review here.
+This is an older Xiaomi VR viewer, low-priced, with a a decent field of view, a built-in button, straps, openings on the front cover for virtual reality applications, and it fits over glasses.
+Read my full review here.
+The lenses are not adjustable, however, and the zipper can be a little annoying to use, but it costs a lot less than the newer Xiaomi Play2.

 Goggle Tech C1-Glass

 You don’t need a control or button for this headset since you can just touch the screen to interact with apps — without having to remove the phone from the headset.
 This is particularly convenient when switching apps or videos.
 However, the open design means that the headset doesn’t block out outside light, so it’s less immersive, and the lack of straps means you’ll have to hold the viewer up to your face.
 It folds flat, and comes with a nice carrying case.
 Read my review here.

 Phone size: any size.
 Field of view: 90 degrees.
 Weight: 1 ounce.

 Purchase details: Buy it for $25 from Amazon.

 Another open-sided headset, the VR Fold has adjustable lenses, and folds flat and then in half, so it makes a great stocking stuffer.
 It also comes in several different colors, and costs just $6.
 Read my review here.
 Check out more options for open-sided headsets here.